dlops-io/serverless-deployment/README.md

 ## Setup Cloud Run (Job + Service Account)
 * In GCP go to [Cloud Run](https://console.cloud.google.com/run)
-* Click the "+ Deploy Container" option and select "Job"
+* Click the "Deploy container" and pick "Job"

 In the Create job screen fill in the following details: